CyprienBosserelle/BG_Flood/doc/tutorial/TutorialRiver.md

 Here, we will use a time serie:
 ![RainTS](./figure/rain_westport.png)

-If the data is given in rain height, a post-processing to turn it in rain intensity will be needed (at least at this stage of development).
+If the data is given in "rain height", a post-processing to turn it in rain intensity will be needed (at least at this stage of development).

 Using the rain on grid forcing will activate all the cells of the domain and will increase the computational time of the simulation.
 Part of the domain can be "de-activate" (the blocs memory will not be allocated for this area) using different methods: